el-bob-o/FFXIAddons-1/autowsmb/README.md

 #Auto WS and MB
+0.0.8:
+- Fix issue with using ws immediately and not waiting for skillchain window

 0.0.7:
 - Really fix the logic issue with not opening with ws immediately if cannot continue skillchain